On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 hence

 The number of illegal turns in $[f^M(L)]$ is $A+B$ by definition.
-Any non-periodic illegal turn in $[f^M(L)]$ contributes with at least two illegal turns in $L$, so the number of illegal turns of $L$ is at least $A+2B$ and the lemma is proved. \end{proof}
+Any non-periodic illegal turn in $[f^M(L)]$ contributes to at least two\footnote{Because any illegal turn of $[f^M(L)]$ which is not in a periodic $\gamma_i$, comes from a non-periodic $\gamma_i$, each of which contains at least two illegal turns.} illegal turns in $L$, so the number of illegal turns of $L$ is at least $A+2B$ and the lemma is proved. \end{proof}

 \begin{rem} The statement is sharp, as you can build a path with two illegal turns that survives till $M$ but then disappears, just by a concatenation of two pNp's to which we cut a suitable portion near the ends. \end{rem}